-The use of breastfeeding peer counselors adds valuable to WIC’s efforts to help women initiate and continue breastfeeding.
+The use of breastfeeding peer counselors adds value to WIC’s efforts to help women initiate and continue breastfeeding.
 WIC breastfeeding peer counselors provide a valuable service to their communities, addressing the barriers to breastfeeding by offering breastfeeding education, support, and role modeling.
 Peer counselors are familiar with the resources available to WIC clients, are familiar with the questions a breastfeeding mother may ask, and recognize when to refer mothers to other resources during critical periods when mothers may experience difficulty.

-Currently eight of the 20 WIC Program Agencies in Iowa offer Peer Counselor services; Broadlawns Medical Center in Des Moines, New Opportunities in Carroll, HACAP in Cedar Rapids, Webster County Health Department in Fort Dodge, Marion County Public Health in Knoxville, American Home Finding in Ottumwa, MATURA Action Corporation in Creston, Mid-Iowa Community Action in Marshalltown and Ames, Operation Threshold in Waterloo, Siouxland WIC in Sioux City, Johnson County Public Health in Iowa City, and Pottawattamie County WIC in Council Bluffs.
-There are nearly 30 trained Peer Counselors in these eight agencies serving over 1,400 pregnant and breastfeeding mothers.
+Currently 12 of the 20 WIC Program Agencies in Iowa offer Peer Counseling services; Broadlawns Medical Center in Des Moines, New Opportunities in Carroll, HACAP in Cedar Rapids, Webster County Health Department in Fort Dodge, Marion County Public Health in Knoxville, American Home Finding in Ottumwa, MATURA Action Corporation in Creston, Mid-Iowa Community Action in Marshalltown and Ames, Operation Threshold in Waterloo, Siouxland District Health Department in Sioux City, Johnson County Public Health in Iowa City, and Pottawattamie County WIC in Council Bluffs.
+There are nearly 40 trained Peer Counselors in these 12 agencies serving over 1,400 pregnant and breastfeeding mothers a year.

 Peer Counselors are effective in promoting and sustaining breastfeeding among WIC mothers.